Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 It provides User Datagram Protocol and Transmission Control Protocol connection securly.
 Does not do packet inspection ( Data inside the packet is not monitored ).
 it is relatively quicker way of determing macious content in the data packets.
+It makes sure that only authentice entities are communicating over in the network.
 **Stateful Inspection Firewalls** :

 Also called _Dynamic Filtering_, this firewall can detect weather a packet belongs to a particular session or not.
 It will only permit the packet if it belong to a session between two endpoints.
 Can compromise the performance of the network.
 Examine each packet's data in the network.
 Most secure network firewall.